shamilton1/Experimental/examples.md

 	return tok, nil
 }

-// getTokenFromPrompt uses Config to request a Token and prompts the user
-// to enter the token on the command line.
-It returns the retrieved Token. func getTokenFromPrompt(config *oauth2.Config, authURL string) (*oauth2.Token, error) {
+func getTokenFromPrompt(config *oauth2.Config, authURL string) (*oauth2.Token, error) {
 	var code string
 	fmt.Printf("Go to the following link in your browser.
 After completing " +